-Sometimes you have to break down and make a phone call.
+Sometimes you need to break down and make a phone call.
 When you don’t have access to a talent booker’s personal messaging; emails, snail mail and online networking are not the only other resorts.
 Sometimes you need do it the old-fashion way by picking up the phone and start talking.

-If you get a booker or talent agent on the line – that’s great!
+If you get a booker or agent on the line – that’s great!
 Use some of the concepts I’ve shared in past articles about using a conversational hook (short – just as an icebreaker) while being professional AND personable.
 Remember, you’re making a business call, but at the same time you’re in the entertainment biz and not an insurance agent or tax collector.

 Then ask if they’ve received your email and if they’ve watched your video.